vincentmoreschi/ML-Breakout/README.md

 ## Add packages to project

-They might already be added, but just in case here is how to check and add them.
+They might already be added in the project, but just in case here is how to check and add them.

 1. navigate to the menu Window -> Package Manager.